-Metal pickling is a metal finishing process that utilizes acids, generally hydrochloric or sulfuric acid, to remove surface impurities.
-This finishing process can remove stains, rust, scale and contaminants.
-However, it is often too corrosive for some metal alloys and causes the surface to become etched and can lead to intergranular attack.
+Metal pickling is a fairly crude chemical process that uses acid, generally hydrochloric or sulfuric, to remove surface impurities like stains, rust, scale and contaminants.
+However, it is too corrosive for some metal alloys and has many other drawbacks, including the creation of environmentally hazardous waste.

 How does Electropolishing Work?

-Electropolishing is highly effective metal finishing treatment utilized by various industries, including medical, automotive, food service, dental, pharmaceutical and more, as the “final step” of the manufacturing process.
-This “reverse plating” treatment utilizes an electrolyte bath and rectified current to remove a uniform layer of surface material from parts.
+Electropolishing, sometimes, referred to as “reverse plating,” utilizes an electrolyte bath and rectified current to remove a microscopically precise and uniform layer of surface material from parts.
 To begin the process, an electropolishing specialist submerses parts in a phosphoric-based electrolyte chemical bath.

-Overall, metal pickling cannot provide the same level of metal finishing that electropolishing can.
-Electropolished parts have superior improvements for a variety of aspects, including:
+Overall, metal pickling cannot provide the quality of metal finishing that electropolishing does.
+Electropolished parts benefit from a variety of improvements the process instills, including:

 - Corrosion resistance—Untreated metal parts can develop rust over the course of time.
 Electropolishing is one of the most effective metal finishing treatments to improve corrosion resistance.
 Because electropolishing removes a uniform layer of surface material from metal parts, it also effectively eliminates initiation sites for corrosion.

-- Deburred edges—Metal parts may have burrs or jagged edges that are unsuitable or unsafe for various applications.
+- Deburring—Metal parts may have burrs or jagged edges that are unsuitable or unsafe for various applications.
 Electropolishing can create smooth edges by removing a thin layer from parts’ surfaces.

 - Ultracleaning—Electropolishing removes the amorphous layer on metal parts, which eliminates any embedded contaminants and impurities.
 After treatment, metal parts can be used for applications that require sanitary or sterile objects, such as those in the food service or medical industry.